Rengan Rajaratnam

 Rajarengan "Rengan" Rajaratnam (born 1970) is a Sri Lankan-American hedge fund manager and the founder of Sedna Capital.
 He is the younger brother of Raj Rajaratnam, former convicted billionaire hedge fund manager.
-In March 2013, Rengan was arrested for and charged with securities fraud in connection with alleged insider trading wile working at Galleon Group.
+In March 2013, Rengan was arrested for and charged with securities fraud in connection with alleged insider trading while working at Galleon Group.
 His trial in commenced in June 2014 in New York City.
 He was acquitted of all criminal charges by a jury the following month.
 Rengan has worked with the Mid-Atlantic Innocence Project as its treasurer and member of the executive committee.
 The project works to prevent and correct the convictions of innocent people.

 Early life and education

 Rajaratnam was born in 1970 to a Tamil family in Sri Lanka.
 His father had raised himself from poverty and become a senior executive of a US company.
 Rengan moved a lot during his childhood, living in multiple countries including India, Singapore, Thailand and the United States.
 By age 12, Rengan was studying at a boarding school in the US.
 He attended the University of Pennsylvania and later graduated Stanford Graduate School of Business with an MBA in 1998.